Emanuel-de-Jong/IIDX-DP-Trainer/README.md

 ## Progress
 - Start date: 14.08.19
 - Last change: 28.08.19
-- Activity status:
+- Activity status: Ended
-- Reason activity status:
+- Reason activity status: It doesn't have all the features I'd like but it's close enough and I have more important things to work on
 - Completion status:
 - Useable:
 - Reason useability: